From Sonic Retro

-The Drop Dash returns for Sonic Frontiers, making it the first time the move is used in a 3D space.
+The Drop Dash returns for Sonic Frontiers, making it the first time the move is used in a 3D space and by Sonic's modern counterpart.
 Unlike the previous games though, the execution for the Drop Dash is different, requiring the player to perform a double jump before holding the button to charge the move.

 The Drop Dash is once again part of Sonic's moveset in Sonic Superstars, however the move can also be used by the Metal Fighters in Battle Mode.

 Back-ports to older games

 Following its introduction in Sonic Mania, the Drop Dash was later ported to the original Sonic the Hedgehog and Sonic the Hedgehog 2 in their respective Nintendo Switch re-releases, Sega Ages Sonic the Hedgehog and Sega Ages Sonic the Hedgehog 2.
 It is available in all four games included in Sonic Origins for all modes except Classic Mode, although the implementation varies slightly between games.